openjdk/jdk/src/java.base/share/man/java.md

         - An invalid JNI reference
         - An attempt to use a `ReleaseXXX` function on a parameter not produced by the corresponding `GetXXX` function
+    - A JNI call was made to mutate a final field.

     The following checks only result in warnings being printed: